 Many people think style is something subjective, but Edward P.J.
-Corbett in his book Classical Rhetoric for the Modern Student showed us how to analyze style in order to enhance variety (which most of us find more interesting to read).
+Corbett in his book Classical Rhetoric for the Modern Student shows us how to analyze style in order to enhance variety (which most of us find more interesting to read).

 Do you use more of any one of these types of words?

-- general or specific
+- General or specific

 - Company is a general noun, but Apple or Google is a specific company; if you use mostly general nouns, your readers will struggle with imagining what you mean, and if you use too many specific words, your readers will get overwhelmed with details.
 Read over your writing for a good balance of both.

-- abstract or concrete
+- Abstract or concrete

 - Latinate (polysyllabic) or Anglo-Saxon (monosyllabic)

 - Think of the places where you put the following animals: fish, birds, and bees.
 I bet you think fish tank, bird cage, and beehive.
 If you did, you just used Anglo-Saxon terms that are 1-syllable long.
 Think of these alternatives: aquarium, aviary, and apiary.
 Those words have what linguists call liquids (-l’s and –r’s) that make them sound beautiful; they are also polysyllabic.